DongWoo94/RNAconcentrationField/README.md

 # RNAconcentrationField
 This repository contains Python scripts for analyzing and comparing experimental and modeled RNA concentration data.
-The models and data sets referenced here are based on work from ChemRxiv.
+The models and data sets referenced here are based on work from ChemRxiv (DOI: 10.26434/chemrxiv-2024-xw2tg)
+.

 Table of Contents
 Overview